 DR P. MARAZZI / SCIENCE PHOTO LIBRARY DR P. MARAZZI / SCIENCE PHOTO LIBRARY

-Squamous cell carcinoma skin cancer.
-Close-up of a well-differentiated squamous cell carcinoma (SCC) on the neck of a 70-year-old male patient.
+Squamous-cell carcinoma skin cancer.
+Close-up of a differentiated squamous-cell carcinoma (SCC) behind the ear (pinna) of a 74-year-old male patient.
 SCC is a form of skin cancer that arises from squamous cells - flat scale-like cells in the upper layers of the skin.
 It is the second most common type of skin cancer and mostly affects the elderly.
 Treatment is with surgical removal of the tumour, combined with radiation therapy and chemotherapy.

 Model release not required.
 Property release not required.